 Other than July, November and December are the best months to travel to Bangkok as it is comparatively less crowded than the other months.
 The weather is also cooler during this time so you can expect to walk around and not sweat.

-Who is the Bangkok Tour Guide for?
+Who is the 4 days in Bangkok itinerary for?

 This Thailand tour guide is best for those looking to travel cheap and plan a budget itinerary.
 You will find all the information on how I planned a guide for my honeymoon that made sure I didn’t miss out on things to do in Bangkok, Thailand.